TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1465.35 Supervision

-a) Pursuant to Section 3.5(a) of the Act, supervision of students in speech-language pathology and audiology programs means that the supervisor is on-site (but not necessarily in the same room as the student) whenever the student is performing practices normally done by a licensed speech-language pathologist or audiologist.
+a) Pursuant to Section 3.5(a) of the Act, supervision of students in speech-language pathology and audiology programs means that the supervisor is either on-site (but not necessarily in the same room as the student) or available remotely using video-conference technology tools whenever the student is performing practices normally done by a licensed speech-language pathologist or audiologist.
 Supervision of students requires that direct supervision must be done no less than 25% of the time for treatment and 25% of the time for diagnostics.
 The supervisor is directly responsible to the client for all actions of that student.
-For purposes of this Part, direct supervision means on site, in view of the supervisor.
+For purposes of this Part, direct supervision means the student is on site and in view of the supervisor, or the supervisor remotely uses video-conference technology tools that are in view of the student.
 This Part does not apply to students in speech-language pathology assistant programs.

 b) If a person has completed the academic and practicum work for a master's or doctoral degree in speech-language pathology and the individual is in the process of completing the equivalent of 9 months of supervised professional experience for his/her initial license, or the individual has finished that experience and is waiting for his/her application for licensure to be processed, supervision shall meet the requirements set forth in Section 1465.30.